Are you worried about stuck shed on your bearded dragon and wonder what the best way to help your pet out is?

 They won’t just drink it but also bathe in it for hydration.

-Regular baths can help prevent stuck shed from occurring.
+Regular baths can help prevent the stuck shed from occurring.

 Also, if your beardie is currently shedding, consider misting them daily.